-As you may be aware, Cape Town, and the Cape Winelands, had one of the worst droughts in recent history last summer.
-Though we are now in the winter rainfall period, the region is still not ‘out of the woods’ yet.
-So even though the rain is now falling, there are still water restrictions.
+As you may be aware, Cape Town, and the Cape Winelands, had one of the worst droughts in recent history last summer (Nov 2017 to March 2018).
+Though we are in a much better position this year, we still need to be careful.
+So even though there is no chance of ‘Day Zero’anymore, there are still water restrictions.
 This has an impact on both locals and visitors alike.

 There are still water-saving measures in place that you should be aware of.
 Unfortunately it means that you won’t be able to have a 10 minute shower, but these are minor setbacks in what should be a memorable experience.